Many new growers wonder, “How much marijuana can one plant produce?” or “How much will a 600-watt HPS yield?”

 Indoor growing doesn’t bring a lot of certainty in terms of yield per plant.
 If you have only four plants per lamp, then you’ll yield much more than you would with a total of sixteen plants for every lamp.

-Before deciding how many plants to grow, consider these facts:
+Before deciding how many plants to grow

 - If you’ve only got 4 plants, your marijuana plant yield will be 25% less if one gets a disease or dies